am20585/recipe-step-predictor/README.md

 ### Prediction Problem Statement

-We aim to predict the **number of steps** in a recipe (**`n_steps`**) using features that are available before the recipe steps are fully finalized.
+We aim to predict the **number of calories** in a recipe (**`calories`**) using features that are available before the recipe steps are fully finalized.
 By estimating the complexity of a recipe from its attributes, we can help home cooks choose recipes appropriate for their time constraints and skill levels, and assist recipe creators in refining their dishes for targeted audiences.

 ### Problem Type

-Since our target variable, `n_steps`, is a continuous numerical value, this is a **regression problem**.
-We are not classifying recipes into discrete categories; rather, we are predicting a numerical outcome (the number of steps).
+Since our target variable, `calories`, is a continuous numerical value, this is a **regression problem**.
+We are not classifying recipes into discrete categories; rather, we are predicting a numerical outcome (the number of calories).

 ### Response Variable

-- **Response Variable**: `n_steps` (Number of steps in a recipe)
+- **Response Variable**: `calories` (Number of calories in a recipe)

-We chose `n_steps` because it serves as a direct measure of recipe complexity.
-Understanding what influences complexity can reveal insights into how preparation time, nutritional factors, and the diversity of tags (e.g., dietary restrictions, meal types, cuisines) shape the effort required to complete a dish.
+We chose `calories` because it serves as an important measure of how healthy a recipe is.
+Understanding what influences the number of calories in a dish can reveal insights into how preparation time, number of steps, and the diversity of tags (e.g., dietary restrictions, meal types, cuisines) shape the effort required to complete a dish.

 ### Features and Time of Prediction Justification

-We will use the following features to predict `n_steps`:
+We will use the following features to predict `calories`:

 - **`minutes`**: Total preparation time.
   *Justification*: Estimated preparation time can be determined from the ingredients, planned cooking methods, and basic recipe structure before finalizing the detailed steps.

+- **`n_steps`**: Total number of steps.
+  *Justification*: The number of steps are known at the time of recipe creation as they are the basis of preparing the ingredients into the dish.

-- **`num_tags`**: Number of tags associated with the recipe.
+- **`num_tags` and `tags`** : Number of tags associated with the recipe and what these tags are.
   *Justification*: Tags are assigned at the time of recipe creation and categorization, so this information is known upfront.

-- **Nutritional Information**:
-  - `calories`
-  - `total_fat_PDV`
-  - `sugar_PDV`
-  - `sodium_PDV`
-  - `protein_PDV`
-  - `saturated_fat_PDV`
-  - `carbohydrates_PDV`
-  *Justification*: Nutritional values can be estimated from the ingredients and serving sizes before writing out the complete steps.
-Since recipe developers know what ingredients they plan to use, they can approximate nutritional content early in the process.

 By relying solely on information available prior to detailing the step-by-step instructions, we ensure that our prediction does not leak information from the future.
-In other words, we are not using features that depend on knowing the final number of steps or user feedback that would only be available after the recipe is published.
+In other words, we are not using features that depend on knowing the actual nutritional information of a recipe before estimating the calories.

 ### Evaluation Metric

 We will use **Mean Squared Error (MSE)** as our evaluation metric.
 MSE is a standard metric for regression tasks and has several advantages:

-- **Penalizes Larger Errors**: MSE gives higher weight to larger errors, ensuring that large discrepancies between predicted and actual `n_steps` are penalized more.
+- **Penalizes Larger Errors**: MSE gives higher weight to larger errors, ensuring that large discrepancies between predicted and actual `calories` are penalized more.
 - **Widespread Use**: MSE is a common benchmark for regression models, making results easy to interpret and compare.
-- **Continuous Target**: Since `n_steps` is a continuous target, metrics designed for regression (like MSE) are more appropriate than classification metrics (like accuracy or F1-score).
+- **Continuous Target**: Since `calories` is a continuous target, metrics designed for regression (like MSE) are more appropriate than classification metrics (like accuracy or F1-score).

 MSE allows us to quantify how close our predictions are to the actual complexity of recipes.
-A lower MSE indicates that our model predictions are closely aligned with the true number of steps.
+A lower MSE indicates that our model predictions are closely aligned with the true number of calories.

 ---

 With our prediction problem defined, our response variable chosen, and our metric justified, we have a clear path forward.
-Next, we will build baseline and final models to predict `n_steps` and evaluate how well our model performs in capturing the complexity of recipes.
+Next, we will build baseline and final models to predict `calories` and evaluate how well our model performs in capturing the complexity of recipes.

 ## Baseline Model
 For the baseline model, we used a Random Forest Classifier, with the following four features: `kills`, `deaths`, `assists`, and `firstbloodkill`.
 Among these four features, three of them are quantitative: `kills`, `deaths`, and `assists`.
 We utilized StandardScaler Transformer to transform them into standard scale, becasue each match has different time length, and therefore the statistics could seem really different without being standardized.
 The last one `firstbloodkill` is a nominal categorical variable, and it is already in binary form, thus we do not need to perform more encodings.